“I’d rather be slow rolled than nit rolled!”

 Anyway, Myles and Chad have a friendly relationship, and the table enjoyed a good laugh.
 It was pointed out that even worse than getting nit rolled would be getting Rick rolled, and all who understood quickly agreed.

-If you like how KKing David rolls, you can like / post / share /retweet my poker blog on Facebook, Twitter or Instagram, or post a comment, and click the Follow button at the bottom of this page to be notified of all new posts.
+If you like how KKing David rolls, you can like / post / share /retweet my poker blog on Reddit, Facebook, Twitter or Instagram, or post a comment, and enter your email address at the bottom of this page to be notified of all new posts.